datacarpentry/astronomy-python/episodes/07-photo.md

 ~~~
 {: .output}

-The result is a `Polygon` object , which provides `contains_points`,
+The result is a `Polygon` object which has a `contains_points` method.
-which figures out which points are inside the polygon.
+This allows us to pass `polygon.contains_points` a list of points and
+for each point it will tell us if the point is contained within the polygon.
+A point is a tuple with two elements, x and y.

 > ## Exercise (5 minutes)
 > When we encounter a new object, it is good to create a toy example to test
 > that it does what we think it does.
-Define an array of two points, one that should
+Define a list of two points (represented as two tuples),
-> be inside the polygon and one that should be outside the polygon.
-Use
+> one that should be inside the polygon and one that should be outside the polygon.
+Call
+> `contains_points` on the polygon we just created, passing it the list of points you
-> `contains_points` to verify that the results are as expected.
+> defined, to verify that the results are as expected.
 >
 > > ## Solution
 > > ~~~